theonly1me/sqlm8/README.md

 ### Deployment

+**Important Note**: Please note, I am using free instances @vercel/postgres via a hobby account.
+Therefore, the database instance has a cold start whenever it is inactive for 300ms, which is why you may see a slightly degraded performance on the first query run.

 The app is deployed on Vercel at https://sqlm8.vercel.app/
-NOTE: Pleas note, I am using free instances @vercel/postgres via a hobby account.
-The query performance may be slightly degraded depending on various factors (not always the case).

 ### Walkthrough Video